-Following the first semester of appointment, a faculty member may select a new mentor or, mentoring team, or choose to continue with their original mentor(s).
+Following the first semester of appointment, a faculty member may select a new mentor or mentoring team, or choose to continue with the original mentor(s).
+Their selection shall be reported to the Chair and the Dean.
 In addition, the first semester mentor or mentoring team may terminate the relationship and recommend that the probationary faculty member find a new mentor/team.
-For the selection of a mentoring team, the probationary faculty member should try to select tenured faculty from their discipline, area of interest, and/or related disciplines.
+For the selection of a mentoring team, the probationary faculty member should try to select tenured faculty from his or her discipline, area of interest, and/or related disciplines.
 This may mean that the mentoring team is comprised of faculty from more than one discipline and department.